 - Neurocognitive Disorders in Adults

-Your graduate program would include a clinical practicum of at least 400 hours—25 of which must be spent in client observation and 375 of which must be spent in direct client contact in order to meet Maine’s licensing requirements.
+Your graduate program will include a clinical practicum of at least 400 hours—25 of which must be spent in client observation and 375 of which must be spent in direct client contact in order to meet Maine’s licensing requirements.

 Step 2.
 Complete a 36-Week Clinical Fellowship Program

-During your clinical fellowship, you’ll encounter a wide variety of scenarios that demand different solutions.
+During your clinical fellowship, you’ll encounter a wide variety of real-world scenarios that demand different solutions.
 ASHA has drafted a Scope of Practice for SLPs that details some of the tasks you’ll become familiar with, such as how to assess and diagnose disorders, suggest treatment plans, and help clients with advocacy issues in the State Legislature.

 Step 3.
 Pass the Speech-Language Pathologist Praxis Examination